 Ultimately the original storyline was to kill Honor in 'At All Costs' to fulfill her role as Horatio Nelson In SPACE!, which would have resulted in the second trope.

 Subverted in the later books.
 It's true that Pendergast never loses when he's on the offensive, but cracks and fails badly when he himself, and those he loves and protects, are the ones attacked.
 The price of Pendergast's intensive training and discipline to obtain his Bad Ass abilities is also explored in depth.

-Peekay, the main character of The Power Of One, doesn't lose a single boxing match in the entire book.
-He does Handwaved this at one point by noting that with such a wide range of opponents in South Africa, it wasn't unusual for someone to go 40-0 at the Junior level, but he's also something of a Determinator anyway.
+Peekay, the main character of The Power of One, doesn't lose a single boxing match in the entire book.
+He does Handwave this at one point by noting that with such a wide range of opponents in South Africa, it wasn't unusual for someone to go 40-0 at the Junior level, but he's also something of a Determinator anyway.

 Any book by Raymond E. Feist, of Krondor fame.
 While the characters have their fair share of misery, the definition of such people as Jimmy the Hand, Mara Acoma, and Roo Avery is that they always succeed at everything they put their minds to.

 Also, many books by Piers Anthony, in particular the Apprentice Adept series.
 The books revolve around contests in a wide variety of games, styles, and arenas, and the protagonist Stile always wins every single one of them.
 Except one that is simply a dice roll of pure luck with no skill involved, which is so briefly described and swept under the rug that it's easy to miss.